Final Fantasy: Remakes, sequels and spin-offs

 Final Fantasy has spawned numerous spin-offs and metaseries.
 Several are, in fact, not Final Fantasy games, but were rebranded for North American release.
-Examples include the SaGa series, rebranded The Final Fantasy Legend, and its two sequels, Final Fantasy Legend II and Final Fantasy Legend III.
+Examples include the SaGa series, rebranded The Final Fantasy Legend, and its two sequels, Final Fantasy Legend II and III.
 Final Fantasy Mystic Quest was specifically developed for a United States audience, and Final Fantasy Tactics is a tactical RPG that features many references and themes found in the series.
 The spin-off Chocobo series, Crystal Chronicles series, and Kingdom Hearts series also include multiple Final Fantasy elements.
 In 2003, the Final Fantasy series' first sub-sequel, Final Fantasy X-2, was released.
 Final Fantasy XIII was originally intended to stand on its own, but the team wanted to explore the world, characters and mythos more, resulting in the development and release of two sequels in 2011 and 2013 respectively, creating the series' first official trilogy.
 Dissidia Final Fantasy was released in 2009, a fighting game that features heroes and villains from the first ten games of the main series.
-It was followed by a prequel in 2011.
+It was followed by a prequel in 2011, a sequel in 2015 and a mobile spin-off in 2017.
 Other spin-offs have taken the form of subseries—Compilation of Final Fantasy VII, Ivalice Alliance, and Fabula Nova Crystallis Final Fantasy.
-In March 2022, Square Enix released the action-role playing title Stranger of Paradise: Final Fantasy Origin developed in collaboration with Team Ninja, which takes place in an alternate, reimagined reality based on the setting of the original Final Fantasy game, depicting a prequel story that explores the origins of the antagonist Chaos and the emergence of the four Warriors of Light.
-Enhanced 3D remakes of Final Fantasy III and Final Fantasy IV were released in 2006 and 2007 respectively.
+In 2022, Square Enix released an action-role playing title Stranger of Paradise: Final Fantasy Origin developed in collaboration with Team Ninja, which takes place in an alternate, reimagined reality based on the setting of the original Final Fantasy game, depicting a prequel story that explores the origins of the antagonist Chaos and the emergence of the four Warriors of Light.
+Enhanced 3D remakes of Final Fantasy III and IV were released in 2006 and 2007 respectively.
 The first installment of the Final Fantasy VII Remake project was released on the PlayStation 4 in 2020.
+The second and latest installment of the remake trilogy, Final Fantasy VII Rebirth, was released on the PlayStation 5 in 2024.